abu-irrational/Blend2D-contours/README.md

 # Blend2D-contours
-Blend2Dextension for extracting contours fromaBLPath
+Blend2Dextension for extracting contours from a BLPath